-Standby/Play switch: With the amplifier ON, the Standby mode mutes the sound allows the tubes to heat up before applying high voltage in Play mode.
-Leave in this mode for 30 seconds to a I minute before switching into Play mode.
-Standby can also be used to mute the amplifier while leaving the tubes warm during short breaks.
+Standby/Play switch: With the amplifier ON, Standby mode mutes the sound and allows the tubes to heat up before applying high voltage in Play mode.
+Leave in Standby for 30 seconds to a 1 minute before switching into Play mode.
+Standby can also be used to mute the amplifier while leaving the tubes warm short breaks.
 For long breaks it is best to turn the amplifier completely off.